 - Other people at higher risk (people with diabetes, history of eye injuries, a family history of glaucoma, or those taking corticosteroid medications) should have eye examinations every year after age 35.

 - People with known glaucoma should have frequent examinations to check peripheral vision and to be sure treatment is maintaining a safe eye pressure.
-After such examinations, the ophthalmologist will assess current treatment and make necessary adjustments.
+After these exams, the ophthalmologist will assess current treatment and make necessary adjustments.

 Tonometry and Pressure Tests